 Thank you for your interest in Columbia University’s and the New York Stem Cell Foundation’s Summer Research Program for Science Teachers.
 The program and its impact on teachers and their students is described in detail in the Science Magazine report “Teachers’ Participation in Research Programs Improves Their Students’ Achievement in Science” (see http://www.bu.edu/photonics-ret/files/2015/07/Science-2009-Silverstein-440-21.pdf), on the Program’s website (www.scienceteacherprogram.org), and at https://www.youtube.com/watch?v=VKEPlrNqNdk, https://www.youtube.com/watch?v=XOpD7UYrjf8, and http://www.qln.questar.org/staffdevelopment/stemresearch.php).
 Potential applicants should read the Science Magazine report prior to submitting an application.

-The criteria for admission to the Summer Research Program for Science Teachers are similar to those for most Columbia University educational programs (e.g., high ethical standards, creativity, strong English language communications skills, adequate preparation in sciences relevant to the discipline in which you will perform research).
-They differ in that your qualifications as a science educator and your potential to use your Summer Research Program research and professional development day experiences to improve your teaching and the education of your students are major considerations in selecting teachers for admission to the program.
+The criteria for admission to Columbia’s and the New York Stem Cell Foundation’s Summer Research Program for Science Teachers are similar to those for most Columbia University educational programs (e.g., strong English language communications skills, adequate college or university preparation in the science(s) which you teach and in which you will perform research, high ethical standards, evidence of creativity and commitment to teaching and students).
+They differ in that your qualifications as a science educator, and your potential to use your Summer Research Program laboratory experiences and science discipline-specific professional development to improve your teaching and the education of your students are major considerations in selecting teachers for admission.

 Proceed to Application Requirements Section